Heat-health alert for East of England

 Essex Market

 Our vision is to establish a countywide offer for ISFs, with organisations able to offer this flexible service arrangement to customers.
-We have a plan in place to achieve this position within the next three years.
+We now have providers across Essex and are continuing to grow the offer to hand over to the new Unitary Authorities in 2028.

 Current market risks: